 What is a framework?

-In temporary staffing, a framework is a list of approved suppliers who have been vetted and audited by a framework body to provide assurances to clients that they can supply staff of a high quality and at a competitive price.
+Frameworks for the supply of temporary staff were developed to provide a list of vetted and compliant agencies to the NHS.
+This process ensures a safe supply of staff who have been correctly audited by a framework body and provides assurances to NHS clients that agencies can supply staff of high quality and at a competitive price.

-To be a ‘framework supplier’ agencies have to apply through a tender process and provide information about the organisation; policies and procedures; ability to supply the quality and quantity of candidates required; and robust processes to meet the needs of framework customers.
+To be a ‘framework supplier’, agencies have to apply through a tender process and provide information about their organisation.
+Such information includes policies and procedures, an ability to supply the quality and quantity of candidates required and robust processes to meet the needs of framework customers.

 How many staffing frameworks exist?

-Why do Medacs Healthcare choose to supply via frameworks?
+Why does Medacs Healthcare choose to supply via frameworks?

-For the past 25 years we have strived to build a reputable framework locum agency that works hand in hand with NHS Trusts and healthcare professionals alike to support them and their changing needs.
+As a framework champion, we have strived to build a reputable framework locum agency that works hand in hand with NHS trusts and healthcare professionals alike to support them and their changing needs.